Mitsubishi Materials Corporation

 • *7 Up to the point of black mass production (including LIB removal, discharging, dismantling, pyrolysis, crushing, and sorting).

-Fiscal year ended March 2023 performance against target
+Fiscal year ended March 2024 performance against target

 State of development of LIB recycling technologies

 We have continued to develop technologies aimed at building the business infrastructure for LIB dismantlement and the production of black mass, including the use of robots to automate the LIB unit dismantlement process.
-Going forward we will continue to explore ways in which we can help realization a recycling-oriented society by establishing technologies to safely and efficiently perform the proper processing of automotive LIB units, whose waste volume is expected to increase.
+Going forward we will continue to explore ways in which we can help realization of a recycling-oriented society by establishing technologies to safely and efficiently perform the proper processing of automotive LIB units, whose waste volume is expected to increase.

 Changes in Demand Related to Batteries (Metalworking Solutions Business)